opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ![sort-hierarchy-mode](sort-hierarchy-mode.png)

-### Manual sorting of the work package list
+### Manual sorting of the work package table

-You can sort the work package list manually, using the icon with the 6 dots on the left of each work package to drag and drop it.
+You can sort the work package table manually, using the icon with the 6 dots on the left of each work package to drag and drop it.

-Moving a work package will change its attributes, depending on the kind of list displayed, e.g. hierarchy changes or priority.
+Moving a work package will change its attributes, depending on the kind of table displayed, e.g. hierarchy changes or priority.

 To keep the sorting it is necessary to [save the work package view](#save-work-package-views).
 Please note: This has no effect on the "All open" view; you have to save your sorting with another name.